Syed-Shahzaib-Hussain/Task-Adapter-Copy/other-pages/compare-task-adapter-with-other-systems.md

 <td>**Features**</td></p>
 <td>
 <ul>
-<li>Transfer tasks between any of the supported systems (e.g. Atlassian JIRA and Redmine)</li>
+* Transfer tasks between any of the supported systems (e.g. Atlassian JIRA and Redmine)
-<li>Update existing Microsoft project files with the current data in your bug tracker.</li>
+* Update existing Microsoft project files with the current data in your bug tracker.

 </ul>

 </td></p>
 <td>
 <ul>
-<li>Load tasks from / save to Atlassian JIRA and Microsoft Project</li>
+* Load tasks from / save to Atlassian JIRA and Microsoft Project
-<li>Update existing Microsoft project files with the current data in Atlassian JIRA.</li>
+* Update existing Microsoft project files with the current data in Atlassian JIRA.

 </ul>

 </td></p>
 <td>
 <ul>
-<li>Load tasks from / save to Redmine and Microsoft Project</li>
+* Load tasks from / save to Redmine and Microsoft Project

 </ul>